 GoDaddy seams to have hidden this option especially with their new design.
 To access it, click ”All Products”, ”Domain”, then under ”Management” you can access ”Domain Management”.

-There are a number of benefits associated with pointing a domain to Bluehost.
+There are a number of benefits associated with pointing a domain to Bluehost, which means that you will point GoDaddy domain to Bluehost.
 With Bluehost, you can easily set up multiple WordPress blogs and websites without incurring any additional fees.
 This is how you can click on the domain you want to set up in Bluehost.

 D) Click on Set Nameservers